jeluard/hipo/README.md

 ### Interceptor

 Any DOM changes happening during the reconciliation can be intercepted / prevented via an `Interceptor` implementation.
-Interceptors are defined by providing a vector as `:attribute-handlers` value in the option map.
+Interceptors are defined by providing a vector as `:interceptors` value in the option map.

 An interceptor must implement the `-intercept` function that receives 3 arguments: